 1999

 The logo appears as an inscription styled like children’s doodles, laid out by an uncertain hand on a white sheet.
-It reads “CTW family workshop,” indicating that educational programs now have a family aspect to broaden their viewer base.
+It reads “CTW family workshop,” indicating that educational programs now have a family-oriented aspect to broaden their audience.
 The abbreviation is colored in carrot-red, while the rest is in black.

 2000 – 2007

-2000, a significant step took place: the media company acquired its current name.
-In the new logo, it is written as one word in a single line.
+In 2000, a significant step took place: the media company acquired its current name.
+In the new logo, it is written as a single word on a single line.
 To differentiate the two words, they are colored differently: “sesame” in green and “workshop” in blue.
 Above them is a geometrically disproportionate house, as if drawn by a small child.
 This is how the designers visualized the concept of “family.”
 And to indicate that a future genius grows within these walls, they added a yellow star with a zigzag tail.

 2007 – 2018